+We all start off with very little experience or understanding of how freelance jobs are supposed to work. starting with smaller/faster/easier jobs is a good way to ease yourself into the market.
 As we (freelancers and clients) each gain more and more experience dealing with good work partners and bad ones, we need to learn to identify and EMBODY the characteristics which we value in potential work partners.
-There is more to consider than just the artist's talent and the client's money.
+When choosing your next job, there is more to consider than just the artist's talent and the client's money.
 For example:

 1) Great clients and freelancers tend to be professional, polite, organized, objective, and hard working.
 They set clear goals, agree on reasonable payment and meet deadlines in an efficient manner.
 The best clients and freelancers tend to seek each other out and develop ongoing relationships and successful business ventures.
 They sometimes contribute more than expected.
 You may find a few of these on DA, but they tend to prefer other sites and resources.

 2) Many clients and freelancers fall into this middle area with some characteristics from groups 1 and 3.
-New clients and artists should strive to start in this category and work their way toward category 1.
-(Note: If you connect with work partners on DA, learn tell the difference between people with good qualities and people with who brag but have no actual value to contribute to the partnership.)
+New clients and artists who are just starting to learn about freelance jobs should probably strive to start in this category and work their way toward category 1 as they learn more, and gain more experience.
+(Note: If you connect with work partners on DA, learn tell the difference between people with ACTUAL good qualities and people who brag but have no actual experience, insights or useful connections to contribute to the partnership.)

 For a more detailed list of ways to recognize good or bad clients and artists, please take a look at this longer article: friendlyhand.deviantart.com/jo…